miselin/rustic/README.md

 There are naturally components that are written in C and Assembly, including general runtime support for Rust itself.

-It currently simply writes some text to the screen and loops forever.
+It currently simply writes some text to the screen, displays a slow spinning status indicator in the bottom right corner, and echoes characters entered on the keyboard.
+Keyboard LEDs work too.

 ## Build Configuration